Ben-Kerman/immersive/doc/script-config.md

 # black out the screen during and after target selection
 target_select_blackout=yes

-# black out the screen during when looking up words
+# black out the screen when looking up words
 # from the active subtitle
 active_sub_blackout=yes